Tips for Beta Readers and Authors

 - Send your beta the best possible version of your manuscript.
-Make sure it’s been spell and grammar checked to the best of your ability.
-Many writers find it useful to read their chapter out loud; you’ll catch a lot of mistakes that way.
+Make sure it's been spell and grammar checked to the best of your ability.
+Many writers find it useful to read their chapters aloud; you'll catch a lot of mistakes that way.

 - Always acknowledge your beta when you publish.
 Always.
-They’ve spent time and effort reviewing your story and the least you can do is to publically thank them.
+They've spent time and effort reviewing your story, and the least you can do is to thank them publically.
 This is most commonly done at the beginning of chapters, although some authors credit betas in their story summaries.

 For the Beta

-- You’re the first one to see the author’s ‘baby’ and that can be a big responsibility.
+- You're the first to see the author's baby, which can be a big responsibility.
 Be honest and fair.
 And in the midst of your corrections, please point out things that the writer is doing right!
 When an author receives a chapter with only criticism and corrections, it can be a little disheartening.